Patricia Monticello Kievlan

 photo credit: Elizabeth Beuke

-I’m a writer and educator based in Houston.
+Hi, I’m Tricia.
+I’m a consultant based in Houston.

-As a writer, I write reports and reviews and help people document and share their best ideas.
-As a consultant, I help nonprofits and small businesses design, evaluate, and improve their programs to better serve people in need.
+I help nonprofits and small businesses design, evaluate, and improve their programs to better serve people in need.
+And I help people document and share their best ideas.

-Most recently, I’ve written a feasibility study for a future small-batch manufacturing accelerator and a report on the handwork landscape for makers and artisans in Houston.
-I’ve also facilitated a strategic planning process for a nonprofit safeguarding democracy and developed grant applications for an arts education nonprofit that transforms communities through the power of music.
+Most recently, I wrote a feasibility study for a textile innovation lab and economic engine and a report on the handwork landscape for makers and artisans in Houston.
+I’ve also facilitated a strategic planning process for a nonprofit safeguarding democracy and developed grant applications for nonprofits serving children from preschool to post-secondary training.
+I’ve written playbooks documenting innovative programs with the potential to transform learning pathways for opportunity youth in Greater Houston.

 In the past, I've written resource guides for parents and caregivers, commissioned and edited lesson plans for open sharing in schools and informal learning spaces, and created toolkits to help people adapt innovative ideas to suit their own communities' needs.
 I’ve worked as a classroom teacher and led teacher professional development events, and I've designed and led workshops for children and adults on subjects including college admissions & financial aid, creative writing, curriculum design, open educational resources, learning and the brain, and educational technology.